Britain bans gasoline and diesel cars starting in 2040

 Related: France wants to ditch gas, diesel-powered cars by 2040

-Other countries have been more ambitious.
-India is planning to stop selling gas-powered vehicles by 2030.
+Other countries have been even more ambitious than the U.K. India is planning to stop selling gas-powered vehicles by 2030.

 The German car industry and government officials will meet in early August to discuss the future of diesel engine technology.
 Manufacturers are trying to avoid diesel cars being banned from German towns and cities.